 Faculty of Social Sciences

-Recent research projects include a performance management project for a large organisation, working with a company in the insurance sector on change management, and a review of a law firm’s reward system.
+Recent dissertations include a performance management project for a large organisation, working with a company in the insurance sector on change management, and a review of a law firm’s reward system.

-If you’re already eligible for the British Psychological Society’s (BPS) Graduate Basis for Chartered Membership, you can study for the MSc Occupational Psychology.
-This degree is recognised by the BPS.
-It helps you on your way towards chartered psychologist status.
+The MSc Work Psychology is not recognised by the BPS it will help you develop the skills you need for research and practice as an occupational psychologist and is typically the route taken by international students.
+If you’re already eligible for the British Psychological Society’s (BPS) Graduate Basis for Chartered Membership, you can study for the MSc Occupational Psychology which is recognised by the BPS.

 1 year full-time

-A 2:1 honours degree with significant coverage of psychology, research methods and statistics topics.
+A minimum 2:1 undergraduate degree in psychology, or with significant coverage of psychology plus research methods.

 Fees and funding

 More scholarships and fees information can be found on the Management School website.

 You can apply for postgraduate study using our Postgraduate Online Application Form.
 It's a quick and easy process.

 Any supervisors and research areas listed are indicative and may change before the start of the course.